 - A business valuation clause is an important component of a buy-sell contract.
 While some individuals seek to add a precise formula for assessing the business, it is best to simply add a clause informing the opposing parties that an expert will determine how to best value the business when the time comes.

 If you need help with a buy-in contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.